SiriusScan/style-guide/.opencode/command/new-project.md

 ---
-description: Creates a new project folder with essential files and structure from the template.
+description: Creates a new sub-project folder for organizing work WITHIN your application.
+Use @use-template first if starting a new app.
 agent: build
 ---

-# New Project Setup
+# Create Sub-Project (Internal Organization)

+## ⚠️ Important: Is This What You Need?

+**This command is for creating PROJECT FOLDERS within an existing application.**

+If you're trying to:
+- ✅ Start a NEW standalone application → Use **`@use-template`** instead
+- ✅ Fork/clone this boilerplate for your app → Use **`@use-template`** instead

+If you're trying to:
+- ✅ Organize multiple projects WITHIN your app → You're in the right place!
+- ✅ Set up PRD and task management → You're in the right place!

 ## Objective

-Set up a new project folder from the template with proper directory structure, PRD template, and task file templates. **This is structure setup only** - content development happens during planning phase.
+Set up a new project folder from the template with proper directory structure, PRD template, and task file templates for organizing work WITHIN your application. **This is structure setup only** - content development happens during planning phase.

+**Prerequisites**: You should have already used this repository as your app boilerplate.

 ## Instructions